andraugust/andraugust.github.io/quantum-3.md

 $$

-States are subject to the usual normalization constraint
+States are subject to the normalization constraint

 $$